alex-bahena/Pin-it/README.md

 # Getting Started
 These are the instructions to follow as a user:

+1. go to the following URL:
+2. create a new account

 # Frontend - code
 The app was built with help of the following technologies: